 What’s The Difference Between A Bug-Out Bag vs. EDC Bags

-An EDC, or everyday carry, the bag can also be useful.
-It’s a type of bag that contains everything you should have at all times.
-It can include things like a knife, some bandages, a cord, or even some currency.
+An EDC, or everyday carry, bag can also be useful.
+It’s a type of bag that contains everything you should always have.
+It can include a knife, bandages, a cord, or even currency.

 An EDC bag is useful, but it is best to have a small EDC bag that can fit into your pocket.
 The EDC bag is supposed to be compact and should not be a full replacement for a bug-out bag.